-Management and the workforce are actively involved in delivering HSE performance & improvement The organization looks at what might go wrong and takes steps to prevent it The organization creates an environment of empowerment, trust and accountability Continuously learns and shares information to improve performance Values training and validates competencies Demonstrates reliable data systems, analysis, trending and generation of improvement actions Has a broad array of systems and practices to identify hazards and manage / reduce risks Demonstrates regulatory compliance Provides important organizational focus to low probability, high consequence events Focuses on proactive measures for incident prevention.
-Responds promptly to hazards and takes immediate action Intervention is seen as a positive action Integrates sustainability policy and practices into business strategies and performance measures Considers that HSE and sustainable development has a direct correlation to business success
+KEY HSE PILLAR VET VISION OUTCOMES HSE Culture Management and the workforce are actively involved in delivering HSE performance &amp; improvement The organization looks at what might go wrong and takes steps to prevent it The organization creates an environment of empowerment, trust and accountability Communications & Knowledge Management > Continuously learns and shares information to improve performance Values training and validates competencies Demonstrates reliable data systems, analysis, trending and generation of improvement actions Technical Safety Management Has a broad array of systems and practices to identify hazards and manage / reduce risks Demonstrates regulatory compliance Provides important organizational focus to low probability, high consequence events Incident Prevention > Focuses on proactive measures for incident prevention.
+Responds promptly to hazards and takes immediate action Intervention is seen as a positive action Operational Stewardship & Sustainability Integrates sustainability policy and practices into business strategies and performance measures Considers that HSE and sustainable development has a direct correlation to business success

-Our Hse Framework
+Our HSE Framework

-THREE MANAGEMENT SYSTEMS FORM THE INTEGRATED FRAMEWORK OF VERMILION'S
+THREE MANAGEMENT SYSTEMS FORM THE INTEGRATED FRAMEWORK OF VERMILION'S HSE CULTURE.

-HSE CULTURE